anolilab/ai-models/.github/CONTRIBUTING.md

 # How to Contribute

 If you're reading this, you're awesome!
-Thank you for being a part of the community and helping us make these projects great.
+Thank you for being a part of the community and helping us make the AI Models project great.
 Here are a few guidelines that will help you along the way.

 ## How do I... <a name="toc"></a>